jcubic/jquery.terminal/README.md

 The first tutorial is have all the basics, even if you're new to programming and JavaScript.
 The second one explain everything but it assume that you know the basics.
 If you pick the second and and stuck you can reference the first one.
 It's worth checking the first one anyway.

+TL;DR: You can also use this [Terminal Website Template](https://github.com/jcubic/terminal-website-template).

 ### Security